Adding a YouTube/YouTube Shorts or Vimeo video into your email

 When a subscriber clicks the play button:

-If you want to add YouTube Shorts to your email or your regular-length YouTube/Vimeo video is private, consider the following workarounds: 👇🏻
+If your YouTube/Vimeo video is private, consider the following workaround: 👇🏻

-• Create a static image or a GIF image of your Shorts or private video with a play button on it.
-This can alert your readers that it would redirect them to a video.
+Create a static image or a GIF image of your private video with a play button on it.
+This can alert your readers that it will redirect them to a video.

-• Upload this image to an Image block and link it to your YouTube Shorts video or private YouTube/Vimeo.
+Upload this image to an Image block and link it to your private YouTube/Vimeo.

 Summary